-- People with mental health problems are entitled to a community care assessment, in 12.1 common with other disabled people.
-In some cases however, they are entitled to additional assistance, under what is known as the 'CPA' (the 'Care Programme Approach'): an assessment procedure that applies to all patients receiving care from the specialist psychiatric services, ie regardless of whether or not the patient has been detained under the Mental Health Act 1983. - Because of concern about the low rate of carers' assessments within the mental health 12.2 services the Department of Health's 1999 National Service Framework for Mental Health included a specific standard (Standard 6) entitling all gualifying carers to certain specified rights, namely:
+- 12.1 People with mental health problems are entitled to a community care assessment, in common with other disabled people.
+In some cases, however they are entitled to additional assistance, under what is known as the 'CPA' (the 'Care Programme Approach'): an assessment procedure that applies to all patients receiving care from the specialist psychiatric services ie regardless of whether or not the patient has been detained under the Mental Health Act 1983. - 12.2 Because of concern about the low rate of carers assessments within the mental health services299 the Department of Health's 1999 National Service Framework for Mental Health300 included a specific standard (Standard 6) entitling all qualifying carers to certain specified rights, namely: